-When patients arrive to an appointment, we are asking patients to wait outside and call the practice to let them know you have arrived.
-If a patient needs to fill out any forms, a member of the team will bring them to each patient to complete prior to entering the practice.
-When welcoming patients into a practice for an appointment, a member of our team will take each patient's temperature.
-This is a safety precaution – for both patients and staff.
-Please be advised that we are not allowing guests or family members to accompany patients inside the practice.
+Our practices are following social distancing protocols that align with local and state guidelines.
+Prior to welcoming patients to the practice, you will receive an appointment email and a screening call that will provide further details on the safety protocols being followed at your local practice.
+In addition, a member of our team will take each patient's temperature at the practice.
+This is a safety precaution - for both patients and staff.
+Please be advised that, depending on local and state guidelines at the time of your appointment, the practice may not allow guests or family members to accompany patients to an appointment.
 We appreciate your understanding.
 Please let the team know during the screening phone call if you need any special accommodations or have any questions or concerns.
 The practice will work with you if you desire to have a virtual consultation with another family member while you are inside the practice.

 What happens after I make my appointment?

 The practice staff will call for a virtual pre-screening prior to your appointment.
 The purpose of the screening is to check your current health status and also provide you with information on new safety protocols being followed in our practice to keep you and our staff safe.

 - If active bleeding continues after 3-4 hours of applied pressure to your surgical site